bgd-labs/aave-proposals-v3/src/20240914_Multi_OnboardUSDSAndSUSDS/OnboardUSDSAndSUSDS.md

 - For **USDS** (Lido Pool): Due to expected liquidity conditions on launch of USDS and bidirectional migration with DAI, a CAPO DAI/USD feed is used.
 - For **sUSDS** (Aave V3 Main Instance): Similarly to USDS, sUSDS will use a CAPO DAI/USD feed combined with the USDS <> sUSDS exchange rate.

+#### Interest Curve Comments

+Following discussion with Sky teams and service providers of the Aave DAO, interests curve and reserve factors parameters have been modified to be more suitable for expected usecases of this integration.
+No change have been made to other risk parameters.

 ## References